Last Updated on July 26, 2019

-Artillery Rocks is one of our favourite stopping points.
-Not well signposted, but it is about 12 kms from Lorne.
+Artillery Rocks is one of our favorite stopping points.
+Not well signposted, but it is about 12 km from Lorne.
 Popular fishing spot with awesome rocks.
 Caution: Beware of large waves and dangerous conditions!

 Artillery Rocks, about 14 minutes drive west of Lorne.

-Plenty of cafes, pubs and accommodation to be found.
-Drop into the information centre for maps, gifts, postcards etc… Our favourite place to stay is the Apollo Bay Recreation and Camping Reserve.
+Plenty of cafes, pubs, and accommodation to be found.
+Drop into the information center for maps, gifts, postcards, etc… Our favorite place to stay is the Apollo Bay Recreation and Camping Reserve.
 It is just through the town, on the right.
 Set on the Barham River with camping spots and onsite cabins and vans.
 The last stay we had a 5 berth cabin for $85 (2 adults/2 kids).
 They provide duvets/doonas and pillows, either take linen or hire theirs.
 Good fishing in the river too…

 Find the best Price for other Apollo Bay Accommodation options here.

 DAY 2 Waterfalls & The Twelve Apostles

 Getting to the 12 Apostles and back to Apollo Bay.
 Drive back through Apollo Bay towards Lorne, just a couple of km’s on the left is Wild Dog Road.
 A narrow winding dirt road that leads up into the Otways Forest.
 Follow signs to The Otway Fly and then continue down to Triplet Falls.
 The walk takes about 40 minutes.